Quantum Circuit Transformation: A Monte Carlo Tree Search Framework: Introduction

 \begin{example} We show how to conduct a full playout based on a search tree as shown in Fig.~\ref{fig:MCTS_ex1}(a).
 Suppose a simple strategy only choosing child with maximum winning rate\footnote{The strategy for \emph{Selection} in practice is much more complex than this and should take both evaluations and time of visits into account.
 Interested readers can refer to \cite{KocsisUCT,MCTS} for further details.} is used in \emph{Selection}.
-Then starting from root node 0, nodes 2 and 6 with maximum {\#wins/\#simulations} values {$4/6$} and $2/2$ among their peers according to the evaluation table in Fig.~\ref{fig:MCTS_ex1}(c) will be chosen successively.
+Then starting from root node 0, nodes 2 and 6 with maximum {\#wins/\#simulations} values {$4/6$} and $2/2$ among their peers according to the data in column `EBBP', Evaluation Before BackPropagation, in Fig.~\ref{fig:MCTS_ex1}(c) will be chosen successively.
 Because node 6 is a leaf, it will be expanded and its child nodes 8 and 9, as shown in the dashed box of Fig.~\ref{fig:MCTS_ex1}(b), will be opened.
 After \emph{Expansion}, one or more newly opened nodes will be chosen to perform simulations.
 In this example, both nodes 8 and 9 are chosen to execute 2 random simulations and the results are assumed to be $0/2$ and $1/2$ respectively.
-After all simulations in node 8 are done, the result will be back propagated to root node 0 through nodes 6 and 2, and their values will be updated and are marked red in the `EABP1' column of Fig.~\ref{fig:MCTS_ex1}(c).
+After all simulations in node 8 are done, the result will be back propagated to root node 0 through nodes 6 and 2, and their values will be updated and are marked red in the `EABP1', Evaluation After BackPropagation, column of Fig.~\ref{fig:MCTS_ex1}(c).
+To be specific, the denominator values of nodes 6, 2 and 0 along the backpropagation path will be increased by 2 because the same number of new simulations are done in node 8; only the numerator values of white nodes 6 and 0 are increased because the black player lost both simulations.
 The same operation applies after the simulations in node 9 are finished and the updated values can be found in the `EABP2' column. \end{example}